hackforla/tdm-calculator/README.md

 - To help with user research, find other cities' TDM calculators.
 For example, check out [SF's TDM Tool](http://www.sftdmtool.org/)

-- To contribute to the code, see [Contributing.md](./Contributing.md)
+- To contribute to the code, see [Contributing](./Contributing.md)

 ### Working with issues

-- Explain how to submit a bug.
+- To submit a bug.

 Go to Project Kanban board by clicking on "Projects" tab.
 Create a note in Ice Box by clicking on the "+" sign.
 Write a general bug description and add the note.
 During weekly meetings in Hack For LA, we'll review the Ice Box and convert cards to Prioritized Backlog.